shx99717/vaadin-flow-sample-addon-paper-slider/README.md

 Vaadin 14 Java integration of @polymer/paper-slider

+## How to quickly start development of a Vaadin Flow Add-On
+While you can start from scratch and do it all manually, the easiest way is to use the [Vaadin Add-on Starter](https://vaadin.com/start/lts/component).
+This gives you:
+- A project with all the necessary dependencies.
+- An npm import for the selected component.
+- A stub component Java class for your Web Component integration.
+- A Maven profile that handles everything necessary to deploy the component to Vaadin Directory.

 ## Development instructions

 JavaScript modules can either be published as an NPM package or be kept as local